NAMI-A

-NAMI-A, KP1019 and BOLD-100 are based primarily around the use of the metal ruthenium.
-Ruthenium is unknown to living systems, with a strong complex forming ability with numerous ligands.
-Its partially filled 4d sub-shell allows it to form complexes that are useful for a wide variety of applications including catalysis, electronics, photochemistry, biosensors and anticancer drugs.
-Ruthenium, unlike traditional platinum complexes such as cisplatin, shows greater resistance to hydrolysis and more selective action on tumors.

-Background

-New anti-tumor metastasis inhibitor or NAMI-A is a ruthenium based anti-cancer drug and is one of two ruthenium-based drugs that have entered clinical trials.
+NAMI-A is the imidazolium salt of the coordination complex [RuCl4(dmso)(C3N2H4)]- where dmso is dimethylsulfoxide and C3N2H4 is imidazole.
+Together with KP1019 and BOLD-100, NAMI-A has been investigated as an anticancer agent.

+Reactions

 NAMI-A is considered a pro-drug formulation that becomes active upon hydrolysis.
-At pH 7.4, a chloride is exchanged with a water molecule, which neutralizes the molecule’s -1 charge.
-Upon lower pH, imidazole is cleaved and replaced with water.
+At pH 7.4, a chloride is replaced by water giving a charge-neutral aquo complex.
+At lower pH, imidazole is cleaved and replaced with water.

-Unlike cisplatin, a platinum based drug, it has been shown in-vivo that NAMI-A doesn’t inhibit primary tumor growth but decreases the speed at which metastasis occurs.
-It has also been found that when compared to highly cytotoxic platinum compounds, NAMI-A is much less cytotoxic and has a differing mechanism of action.
+Unlike cisplatin, a platinum based drug, NAMI-A affects metastasis.
+Whereas platinum compounds can be highly cytotoxic, NAMI-A is much less so.

 Preclinical trials

-Several preclinical trials were conducted in different model systems.
+Several preclinical trials were conducted in various model systems.

-In 2002, a study published by Vacca et al. showed that endothelial cells incubated with NAMI-A, were not able to proliferate but that NAMI-A didn't kill the cells that were already grown.
+In 2002, a study published by Vacca et al. showed that endothelial cells incubated with NAMI-A, were not able to proliferate but that NAMI-A did not kill the cells that were already grown.

 One trial was done to test the efficacy of NAMI-A in female grafted with MCa mammary carcinoma cells.
 It was determined that, NAMI-A showed very little toxicity yet managed to decrease the rate of metastasis.
 Perhaps most impressively is that, though NAMI-A is very sensitive to the environment, it is able to be effective over a range of conditions.